PolkadotOpenSourceGrants/apply/applications/polkabind.md

 ### PoC and High-Level Workflow

-Polkabind in its current state is a fully functional PoC that leverages Subxt coupled with a simple façade, and Swift bindings, all in a light Swift Package ready to be imported (via URL or downloaded in local) in Xcode in any iOS project.
+Polkabind in its current state is a fully functional PoC that leverages Subxt coupled with a simple façade, Swift/iOS and Kotlin/Android bindings, all in a light package (for each language) ready to be imported (via URL or downloaded in local) in Xcode or Android Studio.

 The whole process is **fully automated** and triggers on every new tag (version) push to the Polkabind repository:

-- compiling the binary that contains Subxt + the Rust façade, for every supported platform (currently iOS).
+- compiling the binary that contains Subxt + the Rust façade, for every supported platform (currently iOS and Android).
-- generating bindings for target languages (currently Swift).
+- generating bindings for target languages (currently Swift and Kotlin).
-- versioning and packaging the result into target languages packages (currently Swift Packages), where each package is pushed into its own repository, so it can be imported just by pointing the package manager to the package's Github repository.
+- versioning and packaging the result into target languages packages (currently Swift and Kotlin Packages), where each package is pushed into its own repository, so it can be imported just by pointing the package manager to the package's Github repository.

 This is a high level workflow showcasing the production of a Swift Polkabind package: